avan3/obsidian/Resume notes/Angular Interview Questions.md

 		- Use to initialize directive based on the data-bound properties
 		- Called once, after the first `ngOnChanges()`.
 	- `ngAfterContentInit()`
-		- Respond after Angular projects eternal content into the components view, or into the view that a directive is in
+		- Respond after Angular projects external content into the components view, or into the view that a directive is in
 		- Called *once* after the first `ngDoCheck()`
 	- `ngAfterContentChecked()`
 		- Respond after Angular checks the content project into the directive or component